MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 - The `row` at index 0 has a `chartreuse` color background.
 - All `keys` in the row at index 0 have their text aligned in the center of the key.
 - The key at index 5 of row 0 has its default text replaced with an `X`, a red background and a white text.
-- The enabled `shift`'s status dot has a font size of 0.04rem (when enabled, the `special character`'s status dot will have shift that same result).
+- The enabled `shift`'s status dot has a font size of 0.04rem (when enabled, the `special character`'s status dot will have that same result).
 - The disabled `special character`'s status dot is orange (when disabled, the `shift`'s status dot will have that same result).
 - In the second picture, the locked `shift`'s status dot is now blue